Aliases for GCK Gene

 GeneCards Summary for GCK Gene

-GCK (Glucokinase (Hexokinase 4)) is a Protein Coding gene.
-Diseases associated with GCK include chromosome 7p deletion and maturity-onset diabetes of the young.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include magnesium ion binding and ADP binding.
+GCK (Glucokinase) is a Protein Coding gene.
+Diseases associated with GCK include Hyperinsulinemic Hypoglycemia, Familial, 3 and Mody, Type Ii.
+Among its related pathways are Glucagon signaling pathway and Insulin secretion.
+GO annotations related to this gene include magnesium ion binding and phosphotransferase activity, alcohol group as acceptor.
 An important paralog of this gene is HK2.

 UniProtKB/Swiss-Prot for GCK Gene